ugobothankgod/alx-system_engineering-devops/0x19-postmortem/README.md

 # Postmortem (Incident Report)

 An isolated Ubuntu 14.04 container running an Apache web server experienced an outage around 06:00 AM West African Time (WAT) in Nigeria, after the launch of ALX's System Engineering & DevOps project 0x19.
-The server returned 500 Internal Server Error's for GET requests, instead of an HTML file showing a simple Holberton WordPress site. ## Troubleshooting Steps
+The server returned 500 Internal Server Error's for GET requests, instead of an HTML file showing a simple Holberton WordPress site.

+## Troubleshooting Steps:
 Bug fixer ThankGod UGOBO (ugoMusk) faced the issue when he opened the project and was asked to solve it, around 21:20 PM WAT.
 He quickly started working on the problem.

 1. Used `ps aux` to check running processes.
 Two `apache2` processes - `root` and `www-data` -